Ghosts

 The current building that covers the vaults was built in 1909.
 But the fascinating part about the Newman Wine Vaults is the vagueness of its history.
 During the 20th century, it was used by a tobacconist, then as a storage unit for potatoes and eventually Javex bleach.

-When Newfoundland entered confederacy on March 31, 1949, the Newman Wine Vaults were used as a bonded warehouse.
+When Newfoundland entered Confederacy on March 31, 1949, the Newman Wine Vaults were used as a bonded warehouse.
 By the 1960s, the warehouse had been abandoned and eventually became the subject of demolition.

 In 1973, an archaeological excavation of the property by Memorial University’s Robert Abraham Barakat uncovered that a structure was built around the vaults in the early 1800s.